ThiDurante/Bash-Zsh-scripts/README.md

 If you want to change the command, just change the name of the function, remember to reload source after!

-This is for branches who already have an upstream setted :)</summary>
+This is for branches who already have an upstream setted :)

 </details>
 :brazil:

 <details>
+<summary>BR</summary>
-<summary> Automatize commits com GC "mensagem", sem precisar de 3 comandos mais :)
+Automatize commits com GC "mensagem", sem precisar de 3 comandos mais :)

 bash
 Copy code